olivertemple/geometric-images/README.md

 I did this project because i was bored during the 3rd UK Covid-19 lockdown, and it was something that i had wanted to try for a few months, just hadnt found the time.

 # Examples
-Here are two examples of 2, 2D images overlayed in different colours.
+Here are two examples of 2, 2D images overlayed in different colours:

 <img src='/outputs/example1.png'>
 <img src='/outputs/example2.png'>